BenJMudd/openhipify-test-suite/vec-add-standard/README.md

-Test case from OpenCL-101: mat-add
+Test case from OpenCL-101: vec-add-standard

 Original -> original-modified
 We have removed the inbuilt kernel loading code to use our provided auxiliary functions